Phylosymbiosis

 that could shape the host microbiome should be either eliminated or accounted for.

 One plausible mechanistic explanation for such phenomena could be, for example, a result of host immune genes that rapidly evolve in a continuous arms race with members of its microbiome.

-In animals
+Animals

 Across the animal kingdom there are many notable examples of phylosymbiosis.
 For instance, in non-human primates it was found that host evolutionary history had a substantially greater influence on the gut microbiome than either host dietary niche or geographic location.
 It was speculated that changes in gut physiology within the evolutionary history of non-human primates was the primary reason.
 This finding was particularly interesting as it contradicted previous research which reported that dietary niche was a strong factor in determining the gut microbiome of mammals.